 |SP 757||Spiritual and Personal Formation: Moral and Clinical Integration II||0.5|

 |MF 780||Senior Integrative Seminar: Worldview, Ethics, and Practice||3|

 A minimum of 60 semester credits is required for graduation from the M.A.M.F.T. program.
 The student is responsible for meeting all graduation deadlines and requirements.

-MF500 Principles of Counseling is a required prerequisite for students entering the program without an undergraduate/graduate degree in counseling (in San Diego) or a related discipline or without an introductory psychotherapy theory and technique course.
+HUSE 445 or an equivalent is a required prerequisite for students entering the program without an undergraduate/graduate degree in counseling or a related discipline or without an introductory psychotherapy theory and technique course.